openml/automlbenchmark/docs/HOWTO.md

 _Example:_

-Following the [custom configuration](#custom-configuration), it is possible to replace and/or add constraints by creating the following `constraints.yaml` file in your `user_dir`:
+Following the [custom configuration](#custom-configuration), it is possible to override and/or add constraints by creating the following `constraints.yaml` file in your `user_dir`:

 ```yaml
 ---